-Obviously you need night clothes and a wash bag with your toothbrush, toothpaste, shampoo and deodorant.
+You will certainly need pyjamas, towels and a wash bag with your toothbrush, toothpaste, shampoo and deodorant.
 An address book, complete with phone numbers and e-mail addresses is very useful indeed.
-Most people have a favourite soft toy; many have pictures of family, friends and pets.
+Most boarders bring a favourite soft toy; many have pictures of family, friends and pets.

 You may want to bring books and magazines relating to a particular hobby, or you may want to bring things to do with the hobby itself.
 Providing it is not too large, you may bring anything within reason.
-If you have any doubts, ring us at school a few days before term starts.
+If you have any doubts, please feel free to email Mr Torrie before term starts.